PaloAltoNetworks/terraform-aws-vmseries-modules/examples/combined_vmseries/README.md

 - A single Security VPC can protect multiple Application VPCs.
 Therefore these form the hub and spokes model, where the Security VPC is the hub and the Application VPCs are the spokes.
-- This case is simplified to a single App1 VPC, but readily extendedable to multiple Application VPCs.
 - The outbound dataplane traffic traverses the transit gateway (TGW) and the gateway load balancer (GWLB).
 - The outbound dataplane traffic traverses a _single_ interface per each VM-Series, so it is in intrazone category instead of interzone.
 There is no overlay routing on VM-Series.
 This is a slight departure from the Reference Architecture.